-In terms of fitness, the device features a next generation accelerometer and gyroscope which can sample motion data 8 times faster.
-In addition to dishing out more accurate fitness tracking stats, this allows the watch to identify and send out alerts if you fall or trip.
+In terms of fitness, the GPS-enabled device comes with an accelerometer, gyroscope and excellent heart rate sensor.
+In addition to dishing out accurate fitness tracking stats, this allows the watch to identify and send out alerts if you fall or trip.

-The previous generation introduced a number of heart rate sensing functions such as high heart rate alerts.
-This has been expanded now to detect low heart rates.
-Series 4 also intermittently analyzes heart rhythms and sends alerts for atrial fibrillation.
-There is also an FDA-approved ECG sensor that lets you know if your heart rhythm is normal or there are issues.
+Other useful functionality includes high and low heart rate alerts.
+Series 4,5, and 6 also intermittently analyse heart rhythms and send alerts for atrial fibrillation.
+And let’s not forget the FDA-approved ECG sensor that lets you know if your heart rhythm is normal or there are issues.

 For 24/7 activity tracking

 When it comes to features, this is a smartwatch that puts fitness first.
-It offers everything you would expect from a Fitbit device, along with capturing real-time stats on 20 different types of activities including swimming.
-There is on-board storage for music too, smartphone notifications and Fitbit pay.
+It offers everything you would expect from a Fitbit device, along with capturing real-time stats on different types of activities including swimming.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!